Our Jungle Camp, Khao Sok National Park – Our review

 Cheow Lan Lake View with mountains, Thailand

-One of the top attractions in khao Sok National Park is the enormous Cheow Lan Lake, which attracts many visitors each year.
+One of the top attractions here is the magnificent Cheow Lan Lake, which attracts many visitors each year.

 Our Jungle Camp